Guerrilla war in the Baltic states: In Lithuania

 Among the three countries, the resistance was best organized in Lithuania, where guerrilla units controlled whole regions of the countryside until 1949.
-Their armaments included Czech Skoda guns, Russian Maxim heavy machine guns, assorted mortars and a wide variety of mainly German and Soviet light machine guns and submachine guns.
-When not in direct battles with the Red Army or special NKVD units, they significantly delayed the consolidation of Soviet rule through ambush, sabotage, assassination of local Communist activists and officials, freeing imprisoned guerrillas, and printing underground newspapers.
+Their armaments included Czech Škoda guns, Russian Maxim heavy machine guns, assorted mortars and a wide variety of mainly German and Soviet light machine guns and submachine guns.
+When not in direct battles with the Red Army or special NKVD units, they significantly delayed the consolidation of Soviet rule through ambush, sabotage, assassination of local Communist activists and officials, freeing imprisoned guerrillas and printing underground newspapers.

-On July 1, 1944, Lithuanian Freedom Army (Lithuanian: Lietuvos laisvės armija, LLA) declared the state of war against Soviet Union and ordered all its able members to mobilize into platoons, stationed in forests and do not leave Lithuania.
+On 1 July 1944, Lithuanian Liberty Army (LLA) declared the state of war against the Soviet occupation and ordered all its able members to mobilize into platoons, station in forests and not to leave Lithuania.
 The departments were replaced by two sectors – operational, called Vanagai (Hawks or Falcons; abbreviated VS), and organizational (abbreviated OS).
 Vanagai, commanded by Albinas Karalius (codename Varenis), were the armed fighters while the organizational sector was tasked with passive resistance, including supply of food, information, and transport to Vanagai.
-In the middle of 1944, Lithuanian Freedom Army had 10,000 members.
-The Soviets killed 659 and arrested 753 members of the Lithuanian Freedom Army by January 26, 1945.
-Founder Kazys Veverskis was killed in December 1944, the headquarters were liquidated in December 1945.
-This represented the failure of highly centralized resistance, as the organization was too dependent on Veverskis and other top commanders.
+In the middle of 1944, the LLA had 10,000 members.
+The Soviets killed 659 and arrested 753 members of the LLA by 26 January 1945.
+Founder Kazys Veverskis was killed in December 1944, and the headquarters was liquidated in December 1945.
+This represented a failure of highly centralized resistance, as the organization was too dependent on Veverskis and other top commanders.
 In 1946 remaining leaders and fighters of LLA started to merge with Lithuanian partisans.
 In 1949 all members of presidium of Union of Lithuanian Freedom Fighters – captain Jonas Žemaitis-Tylius, Petras Bartkus-Žadgaila, Bronius Liesys-Naktis ir Juozas Šibaila-Merainis came from LLA.